matsad3547/RRR-tested/README.md

 ```

 #TO-DO
-* Figure out how to add new dependencies to whatever creates the `package.json` of the created app
 * Make sure jest works for testing
 * Add Redux components and associated tests
-* Add Router
 * Create easy to use and edit template for all these libraries with tests

 ##Disclaimer!!!